 Scrogging helps to spread the plant out, however, it can limit the canopy depth.
 In a scrog, the plant is held at the height of the screen as it spreads out.
 In contrast, mainlines and manifolds grow up and out at the same time.
 This produces a broad even canopy with good depth to each cola.
 A canopy full of tall dense colas is the best way to maximize the quality and the quantity of the harvest.

 Mainlines and Manifolds Vs. A Sea of Green (SOG)

-The other popular strategy to get a canopy full of tall dense colas is a “sea of green” (SOG).
+The other popular strategy to get a canopy full of tall dense colas is a “sea of green” (SOG) (See our Sea of Green Tutorial).
 A sea of green uses a high density of plants with no training and short vegetation times.
 As we explain in our Sea of Green Tutorial, it is an excellent strategy for growing.
 However, a SOG is not a plant training technique, it is a grow management strategy.

 Mainline and Manifold training require a longer vegetation period than a SOG grow but they use far fewer plants.
 In a 4x4 grow tent, a SOG grow could use 16 or 25 plants and only a 1-2-week vegetation period.
 With mainlines or manifolds you can fill the same tent with only 2 to 4 plants and vegetation times of 5-6 weeks.

 Which Is Better?
 Mainlines vs Manifolds

 I regularly use both techniques to train different plants.
 I prefer the shape and symmetry of a mainline, but there are situations where manifolding makes more sense.
 To determine whether you should mainline or manifold your plants, consider the relative merits of each.